 Aaptiv is an app that includes over 2,500 audio workouts in a variety of workout types.
 The fitness classes are lead by instructors from around the country with varying areas of expertise.
 I got a 30-day free trial of the app and I’m basing this review on my time using it during this trial period.
+(Post updated to include affiliate links, I believe in Aaptiv that much!)

 I don’t have a gym membership.
 I either run outside or use equipment that I have at home for all my fitness endeavors right now.
 Sure… some days I think I would love to get a membership in a fitness studio of some kind.
 But the vast majority of the time, it’s far easier to be able to just workout at home and not have to worry about commute time cutting into the sparse minutes I allocate toward myself.